faghmie/jsrad/README.md

 Any issues can be mailed to me: faghmie@gmail.com

+Visit [http://doagileprojects.com](http://doagileprojects.com) for a online version of the tool

 I needed some sort of diagram tool which I could easily generate my SQL from and also play with the data in the tables to get a feel for how effective my ERD is.

 I hope you find the project usefull :-)